addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-<i>Code of <b>jquerymobile.config.js</b></i>
+*jquerymobile.config.js*

-The behaviour and usage of the new workflow will be explained, grouped by its functionalities:
+The behaviour and usage of the new workflow will be explained belowe, grouped by its functionalities:

-a) <b>Routing to a concrete View-page</b>
+a) Routing to a concrete View-page

-b) <b>Management of mobile page templates</b>
+b) Management of mobile page templates

-c) <b>DOM management</b>
+c) DOM management

-d) <b>$.mobile.changePage</b>
+d) $.mobile.changePage

-For an overview and understanding the chronological order, have a look on the diagram below.
-In the following, the <b>steps 1-11</b> are attached to the text and refer to the new workflow diagram of the mobile application.
+In the following discussion, the steps 1-11 in the text refer to the new workflow diagram of the mobile application below.

 ![](img/chapter10-2-1.png)

-<i>Workflow of TodoMVC, with Backbone and jQueryMobile</i>
+*Workflow of TodoMVC, with Backbone and jQueryMobile*

-####Routing to a concrete View-page, inherited by BasicView
+####Routing to a concrete View page, Inheriting from BasicView

-Whenever the hash URL has changed, e.g. by clicking the link, the configuration prevented jQM to trigger its events.
+When the hash URL changes, e.g., a link is clicked, the configuration above prevents jQM from triggering its events.
 Instead, the Backbone Router listens to the hash changes and decides which view to request.

-However, experience has shown that, it is a good practice for mobile pages, to create basic anatomies by prototyping for various situations like a basic page,
-the usage of the <b>jQuery Validation Plugin</b>, <b>popups</b> or <b>dialogs</b> with jQM.

-Then it becomes much easier to exchange device specific view logics, at runtime, and adopt general strategies-
-This would also help to add syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone.
+Experience has shown that, for mobile pages, it is a good practice to create basic prototypes for jQM components such as basic pages, popups, and dialogs, as well as for using the jQuery Validation Plugin.
+This makes it much easier to exchange device-specific view logic at runtime and adopt general strategies.
+This will also help to add syntax and to support multi-chaining of prototype inheritance with JavaScript and Backbone.

-By creating a <b>BasicView-superclass</b>, we enable all inherited-view-pages to share a common way to handle jQM the common usage of a template engine and specific view handling.
+By creating a `BasicView` superclass, we enable all inheriting view-pages to share a common way of handling jQM along with common usage of a template engine and specific view handling.

-In the build progress of Grunt/Yeoman, the semantic templates will be compiled by Handlebar.js and the AMDs template files are combined into a single file.
+When building with Grunt/Yeoman, the semantic templates are compiled by Handlebar.js and the AMDs template files are combined into a single file.
 By merging all page definitions into a single-file-app, it becomes offline capable, which is important for mobile app.

-#### Management of mobile page templates
+#### Management of Mobile Page Templates

-Within a concrete View-page, you can override properties for static values and functions to return dynamic values of the super class <b>BasicView</b>.
-These values will be later on processed by the BasicView to construct the HTML of a jQuery Mobile page with the help of Handlebars.
+Within a concrete View page, you can override properties for static values and functions to return dynamic values of the super class `BasicView`.
+These values will be processed later by the BasicView to construct the HTML of a jQuery Mobile page with the help of Handlebars.

-Additional dynamic template parameters e.g. Backbone Model information, will be taken from the specific View and merged with the ones from the BasicView.
+Additional dynamic template parameters, e.g., Backbone model information, will be taken from the specific View and merged with the ones from the BasicView.

 A concrete View might look like: